vesoft-inc/nebula/docs/nebula-design-concepts.md

 ### Storage serve

 The corresponding process of storage service is nebula-storaged, and provides a key-value store.
-Separated storage and computing makes storage service flexible, and multiple storage engines like RocksDB and HBase are supported, with the former one set as default engine.
+Separated storage and computing makes storage service flexible, and multiple storage engines like RocksDB and HBase are supported, with RocksDB set as default engine.
 To build a resilient distributed system, [Raft](https://raft.github.io/) is implemented as the consensus algorithm.

 Currently it supports
 multiple storage engines like Rocksdb and HBase, etc.

-Raft protocol ensures data consistency  by leader/follower mechanism.
+Raft achieves data consensus via an elected leader.
 Based on that, Nebula Storage makes the following optimizations:

 - Parallel Raft